muratk5n/thirdwave/en/README.md

 ---

-Texas has a bright future, H2 production will be a boon for the state just as oil had been.
-They have the sunshine and expertise in handling various chemical, transporting, storing, processing..
-If there was a stock for the state I'd buy it

----

 H2 View: "The HyDeal European green [H2 project]..  will bring a total installed capacity to 9.5 GW of solar power and 7.4 GW of electrolyzers..  by 2030.